jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ramiro-lopez-on.md

 **RR: Your music style is hard to categorise - containing a mix of house, techno, groove and even RnB… where do you draw your influences from, especially when you're in the studio?**

 Ramiro: I like pretty much every music style if it's quality.
 I love listening to jazz and bossa nova in the background whenever I’m cooking for example.
-Inspiration comes from everywhere: a movie, television, a song in the radio while you are at the gym...
+Inspiration comes from everywhere: a movie, television, a song on the radio while you are at the gym...
 I have my phone full of voice notes!
 <br><br>

 **RR: Nice.
 What steps do you take to ensure that you as an artist and your sound are constantly evolving?**